-'Piece of lying s***t': Woman bludgeons 'cheating' partner, burns down his house
+'Piece of lying s***': Woman bludgeons 'cheating' partner, burns down his house

 Oxenham told the court that only moments before Creswell lit the fires, she attacked him around the head a number of times with a piece of wood, which led to his call to 111.

-"Tarns came in with a bit of timber and started whacking me around the head", he said in evidence.
+"Tarns came in with a bit of timber and started whacking me around the head," he said in evidence.

 The violence followed Cresswell accusing Oxenham of having an affair, which he vehemently denied.

-But in evidence, Creswell said no such attack occurred and rather the pair were verbally and physically fighting and she had hit him with a broom handle in self-defence.
+But Creswell said no such attack occurred and rather the pair were verbally and physically fighting and she had hit him with a broom handle in self-defence.

 The court heard Creswell had drunk a dozen Jack Daniels premixes at her friend's house earlier in the day and Oxenham later picked her up and took her to his house.